Probability - The Science of Uncertainty and Data (2021)

 -

-\[ var(X_1 + X_2) = var(X_1) + var(X_2) + 2cov(X_1,X_2)
+two r.v.s \[ var(X_1 + X_2) = var(X_1) + var(X_2) + 2cov(X_1,X_2)

 \]X,Y indepedent, then \(var(X_1 + X_2) = var(X_1) + var(X_2)\)